h3x1319/kube-git/README.md

 Edit defaults in the scripts and then run: ./kube-watch.sh

-TODO
+TODO:
-: make a separate config file
+  - make a separate config file
-: merge into one script
+  - merge into one script
-: better error handling
+  - better error handling
-: allow a list of objects to be monitored
+  - allow a list of objects to be monitored